 The Bank will be operational in 2020, investing in businesses and communities across Scotland.

 We have committed to investing £2 billion over 10 years to capitalise the Scottish National Investment Bank, making it a cornerstone of Scotland’s economy.

 We ran a public consultation on the Scottish National Investment Bank during September and October 2018 to help shape the Parliamentary Bill.
-This will be augmented by a series of 21 engagements with key stakeholders.
+This was augmented by a series of 21 engagements with key stakeholders.